anilb-cool-dev/expense-client/README.txt

-Go to GoDaddy - open the domain and use public IP of AWS EC2 instance in A record Go to Route53 in AWS and in DNS management register the domain https://w3path.com/point-domain-to-aws-ec2-instance/
+Go to GoDaddy - open the domain and use public IP of AWS EC2 instance in A record Go to Route53 in AWS and in DNS management register the domain https://w3path.com/point-domain-to-aws-ec2-instance/ Wait for 6 hours or so for taking effect

 =========================================